Sophia Smith (Smith College)

-Sophia Smith (August 27, 1796 – June 12, 1870) founded Smith College in 1870 with the substantial estate she inherited from her father, who was a wealthy farmer, and six siblings.
+Sophia Smith (August 27, 1796 – June 12, 1870) founded Smith College in 1870 with the substantial estate she inherited from her father, who was a wealthy farmer, and her six siblings, who had all predeceased her.

 An avid reader, Smith attended schools in Hatfield, Massachusetts, and Hartford, Connecticut.
 She later attended Hopkins Academy in Hadley, Massachusetts.

 Early life

 Born as the first daughter into a family of three boys, Sophia Smith soon became the caretaker for the following three children (all girls).
-A resident of Hatfield, Massachusetts, the 1800 census states that the town had 153 homes, 11 of which were owned by her relatives both on her father's (Smith) side and her mother's (White) side.
+A resident of Hatfield, Massachusetts, the 1800 census states that the town had 153 houses, 11 of which were owned by her relatives both on her father's (Smith) side and her mother's (White) side.
 After the death of her mother, the care of the household became the sole responsibility of her sister Harriet.
-After Harriet's death, she relied on her eldest brother Austin who managed to acquire a sizable fortune; following his death in 1861 the fortune that would soon found Smith College accrued to Sophia Smith.
+After Harriet's death, she relied on her eldest brother, who acquired a sizable fortune, which she accrued following his death in 1861, and which she later used to found Smith College.